mchen6/countinghouse/README.md

 When cdif is launched with --wetty option inside a docker container, client can access http://<cdif-address>:9527/ to login with pseudo 'term' user and debug their modules there

 the maximum # of pts is 4096 according to `cat /proc/sys/kernel/pty/max` command in cdif's docker image

+Under debug mode (running inside container) we don't have redis support and thus we don't do rate limiting